abinnquist/fNIRSpreProcessing/README.md

 		- IP_scan1, IP_scan2

 # How-to Videos
-I will have more video(s) soon but for trigger and visualization: https://www.youtube.com/@AshleyBinnquist
+For all how-to videos relating to the pipeline and other NIRS related: https://www.youtube.com/@AshleyBinnquist

 # FAQ Not Covered Above
 - The "testQCoD.m" helper function.
 This tells you which channels are being marked as good and bad, and also visualizes the power spectral density of the raw signal in each